 I received many requests for more Instant Pot recipes after I shared my Slow Cooker Chicken Wings recipe.
 I love my Instant Pot.
 This electric cooker has both a pressure cooker and s slow cooker function.

 Today I’m sharing one of my favorite and super delicious Instant Pot recipes, Pressure Cooker Pork Belly (Kakuni)!
 I really hope you’ll enjoy this recipe as much as my family does.

-If you’ve never had Japanese pork belly dish called Kakuni (角煮)… oh my gosh, where should I begin?
+If you’ve never had a Japanese pork belly dish called Kakuni (角煮)… oh my gosh, where should I begin?
 It’s my favorite Japanese pork dish.
-The tender pork cooking for hours simply melt in your mouth and the sweet and savory sauce…ah, it’s hard not to drool thinking about it.
+The tender pork cooking for hours simply melts in your mouth and the sweet and savory sauce…ah, it’s hard not to drool thinking about it.
 Seriously.